PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 AGEPRO Projection Samples
 =====================================================================

 The following descriptions for the first three examples are excerpt from the _AGEPRO Reference Manual_ (Brodziak 2018).
-Example 4 comes from _Stock Assessment of Uku (Aprion virescens) in Hawaii, 2020_ (Nadon et al. 2020).
+Example 4 references _Stock Assessment of Uku (Aprion virescens) in Hawaii, 2020_ (Nadon et al. 2020).
 These examples are provided to illustrate projection options and features of AGEPRO.
 These projections use actual fishery data but are for the purposes for demostration only.

 ## Example 1